Senior MPs criticise lagoon delays

 "This session will help us understand if that backing would be worthwhile."

-The committees' joint inquiry starts in Swansea on 9 May when MPs will take evidence from Charles Hendry and Mark Shorrock, chief executive of Tidal Lagoon Power.
+The committees' joint inquiry starts in Westminster on 9 May when MPs will take evidence from Charles Hendry and Mark Shorrock, chief executive of Tidal Lagoon Power.

 Ministers from the Welsh and UK governments will face questions at a later session.